 If you’re setting up your shop on a third-party marketplace such as Etsy or Creative Market, then these are all the investments — less than 25 bucks per month, that could potentially earn you hundreds or even a couple of thousand bucks, monthly!

 If you’re also setting up your shop on your own platform, then there is an additional cost of running your website.
-A WordPress site with domain and hosting can cost you as little as less than 10 bucks per month!
+A WordPress site hosted on SiteGround and a custom domain will cost less than 5 bucks per month to start.

 How Much Money Can You Make by Selling Canva Templates